Aerilym/session-node-bot/README.md

 - 🔳 Lookup Session Node info & stats
 - 🔳 Notifications of new Open Multi-contributor nodes
 - 🔳 Rewards stats

+## Usage

+The bot will send you an onboarding message if you message it and havent joined yet.
+You can send it a `/help` command message to get a list of available commands, but most commands won't be available until you use the `/join` command.

 ## Getting Started